-If you are absent from Covered Employment for one of the reasons described below, you will be treated as if you had earned up to 500 Hours of Service solely for the purpose of preventing you from having a Breakin-Service, provided that you establish that the absence is for one of the reasons specified and the number of days for which such absence occurred.

-- You missed work because of your pregnancy, the birth of a child, the placement of a child for adoption, or caring for a child immediately following birth or placement for adoption. - You were on a leave of absence that your employer was legally required to give you under the Federal Family and Medical Leave Act (commonly known as FMLA); in this case, Hours of Service will be credited to you only to the extent required by the FMLA. - Also see page 11 for the rules on "Earning Service When You Cannot Work."
+- You missed work in 1985 or later because of your pregnancy, the birth of a child, the placement of a child for adoption, or caring for a child immediately following birth or placement for adoption.
+In these circumstances, you will be treated as if you had earned up to 22 Weeks of Employment or 500 Hours of Service, solely for the purpose of preventing you from having a Break-in-Service, provided that you establish that the absence is for one of the reasons specified and the number of days for which such absence occurred. - You were on a leave of absence that your employer was legally required to give you under the Federal Family and Medical Leave Act (commonly known as FMLA), on or after August 3, 1993.
+In these circumstances, you will be treated as if you had earned the Weeks of Employment or Hours of Service that you otherwise would have worked to the extent required under the FMLA, solely for purposes of preventing you from having a one-year Break-in-Service, provided that you establish that the absence was for one of the reasons specified under the FMLA and for the number of Weeks of Employment claimed.
+You will be granted up to 11 weeks for each such absence in a Plan Year, solely for the purpose of preventing you from having a Break-in-Service. - Also see page 12 for the rules on "Earning Service When You Cannot Work."